Alternative to Check Presentation

 Of check presentations, this is one of my favorites.
 All the kids from the Origami Club came to the Osh Kosh clothing store with the teacher and all the Cranes they made.
 Visually, this is quite interesting.

-One of the main reasons I love the photo is my daughter is in the group photo.
+One of the main reasons I love the photo is that my daughter is in the group photo.
 If I were thumbing through a publication, this photo most likely wouldn’t make me stop to read the caption or the story.

 A good lead for a story is as much about surprise as the content itself.
 If you are not careful, you can pay more attention to grammar and style and forget that the audience needs to be entertained to keep them engaged.